 The question is, is it possible to help heal from cancer with diet.
 There are reams written on which foods are more or less carcinogenic and the dietary advice is confusing.
 Not least as there is usually no differentiation between a “healthy” diet and a “healing” diet.
 Click here to go straight to the table if you want to skip the explainatory notes.

 Rudolph Ballentine (Diet and Nutrition) is a very good start to establish what humans require from a healthy diet.
 Looking at how large numbers of people have lived for centuries on basic locally produce food gives an insight in to human needs.
-So beans and rice is a near balanced diet, but if eating foods like jam then there is a NEED to add dairy, meat or fish to get a balanced diet.
+So beans and rice form a near balanced diet, but if you add foods like jam then there is a NEED to add dairy, meat or fish to get a balanced diet.

 |We can see here that beans and rice or potatoes form a good basic food input.
 There is a need for more vitamins and minerals but the calories to gm ratio are about right.
 Once fudge, jam or other high sugar foods are included we need to add high protein foods like fish and meat.||30-70 gms protein 2000-3000 calories ratio 1:40